Gohla/pie/tutorial/src/api/api.md

 Here, we instead define a single task `Test` which is an `enum` with two variants.
 In its `Task` implementation, we match ourselves and return `"Hello World!"` when the variant is `ReturnHelloWorld`.
-When the variant is `Self::ReturnHelloWorld`, we require `Self::ReturnHelloWorld` through the context and turn its string lowercase and return that.
+When the variant is `ReturnHelloWorld`, we require `&Self::ReturnHelloWorld` through the context, which is now valid because it is an instance of `Test`, and turn its string lowercase and return that.
-This is now valid due to only having a single task type.
+This now works due to only having a single task type.
 Run the test with `cargo test` to confirm it is working.

 ```admonish info title="Rust Help" collapsible=true